GATE 2014 and it’s importance in Recruitment.

 Importance of the GATE

 Candidates understanding and caliber in engineering and technology subjects is tested through GATE.
-IITs and IISC Bangalore are jointly conducting this.
+The 7 IITs and IISC Bangalore are jointly conducting this.
 Nowadays the competition for GATE has raised as students prefer to do M.Tech. after B.tech. and the PSUs and centers like CISR and BARC are considering GATE score while doing admissions.

 1.8 lakh candidates were in competition in 2008.
 7.7 lakh candidates were applied for the GATE last year.
 Jobs through GATE score and availability of fellowship in higher studies are the main reasons for the rise in competition.